analogdevicesinc/MaximAI_Documentation/MAX78002_Evaluation_Kit/README.md

     ![Pcam Top](img/pcam_top.jpg)

+### TODO: DVP Module

 # First-time Operation

 The MAX78002EVKIT will come pre-flashed with a "Hello World" example program out of the box.
-Powering on the
+This simple example program will be functional after powering on the MAX78002EVKIT.

+TODO: Demonstrate Hello World operation

 # Software Development Quick-Start